 |Emails||Monthly price||Monthly price if paid annually||Price per year if paid annually|

-With the Enterprise plan, you can add unlimited users and access training sessions, which would be helpful for bigger teams.
+With the Custom plan, you can add unlimited users and access training sessions, which would be helpful for bigger teams.
 To ensure that your emails land in subscribers’ inboxes, this plan comes with a dedicated technical account manager and access to deliverability experts.
 It also features priority support, custom onboarding and migration, and inbox previews that let you check how your emails look before sending.

 For instance, Benchmark’s Enterprise plan lets you send unlimited emails.
 It also has advanced lead generation and reporting features in addition to a dedicated IP and priority support.
 With Benchmark, you could truly leverage the most advanced enterprise-level features.